Abba710/OneClickCopyFlow/README.md

 - Copy all code on the page with a single keyboard shortcut ("alt+shift+c").
 - Notifications to inform users about the progress of processes (e.g., code copying or processing).

+## Acknowledgments

+This project was inspired by a YouTube video explaining [brief description of the video].
+A big thanks to the creators for their valuable insights!

+You can find the video here: [Video URL](https://www.youtube.com/watch?v=OWdHDGgt0zo)

 ## Features

 - **Copy code**: A "Copy" button is added to each code block, allowing users to easily copy code to the clipboard.